How to survive long-haul flights for business travel

-Securing your tickets well in advance gives you the advantage of choosing the best flight options and seats.
-By booking early, you have a higher chance of snagging a seat that suits your preferences, whether it's by the window for a view or in an aisle seat for easier access.
+Securing tickets well in advance gives you the advantage of choosing the best flight options and seats.
+By booking early, you’ll have a better chance of snagging a seat that suits your preferences, whether it's by the window for a view or in an aisle seat for easier access.

 2. Opt for premium economy if possible

 If your travel and expense policy allows, consider upgrading to premium economy.
-With more legroom, enhanced comfort, and improved amenities, premium economy can significantly enhance your in-flight experience, especially during long-haul journeys.
+With more legroom, enhanced comfort, and improved amenities, premium economy can significantly enhance your in-flight experience, especially during long-haul trips.

 3. Try for an upgrade

-Don't be afraid to politely inquire about an upgrade at the check-in counter or at the gate.
-While not guaranteed, there's always a chance that you might be offered a seat in business or first class, providing you with a more luxurious and comfortable flight, to ensure you’re feeling fresh upon arrival to carry out the purpose of your business trip.
+Don't be afraid to ask for an upgrade at the check-in counter or the gate.
+While not guaranteed, there's always a chance you might score a seat in business or first class, providing you with a more luxurious and comfortable flight to ensure you’re feeling fresh upon arrival to carry out the purpose of your business trip.

 4. Prepare for jet lag

-Packing light is essential to minimise stress and avoid excess baggage fees.
+Packing light is essential to minimizing stress and avoiding excess luggage fees.
 Pack only the essentials in your carry-on, including items like a travel pillow, a change of clothes, toiletries, and any important documents or electronics you may need during the flight.

 6. Pack an eye mask

 An eye mask is a must-have for long-haul flights, especially if you're looking to get some rest.
-It blocks out light, helping you create a sleep-friendly environment and encouraging a deeper and more restful sleep.
+It blocks out light, helping to create a sleep-friendly environment and encouraging a deeper, more restful sleep.

 7. Don’t forget your headphones

-A good pair of noise-cancelling headphones can make a world of difference during a long flight.
-They not only provide high-quality sound for entertainment but also help drown out the ambient noise of the aircraft, allowing you to focus or relax without distractions.
+A good pair of noise-canceling headphones make a world of difference during a long flight.
+They not only provide high-quality sound for entertainment, but also drown out the ambient noise of the aircraft, allowing you to focus or relax without distractions.